Ever wonder why some companies get shares on social media, gossip around their product, and generally more love and attention than your company?

 Check out these companies who have built social currency wonderfully:

 Using the power of “sold-out”, they can effortlessly have people lining up around the block wanting the newest Nike Air Jordans, of which they only have a certain amount.
 It’s pretty simple – Nike “just does it”.
-They sell out by lunchtime, and it’s all anyone can talk about for the rest of the day.
+As a result, they sell out by lunchtime, and it’s all anyone can talk about for the rest of the day.

 By creating a sense of exclusivity, customers feel lucky and proud to have the limited edition trainers.
-This leads to social media posts, messaging their friends, and even gossiping at work about the new kicks they stood in line for since 4am that day.
+This leads to social media posts, messaging their friends, and even gossiping at work about the new kicks they stand in line for since 4 am that day.
 It’s a great feeling, and it creates value and utility for the customer.
-They’ve got what they wanted and they want everyone to know it.
+They have what they want and they want everyone to know it.